 Winter Festivities In Mexico

 These months mark the celebration and culture of Mexico too.
-“La Posadas,” which is the remarkable buildup for Christmas Eve, is the most beautiful and unique of all the Mexican traditions.
+“La Posadas,” which is the remarkable buildup for Christmas in Mexico, is the most beautiful and unique of all the Mexican traditions.
 The celebration starts from December 16th, and it commemorates the journey of Father Joseph and Mother Mary from Nazareth to Bethlehem.

 The feast day of Our Lady of Guadalupe, who was Mexico’s patron saint, falls on the 12th.
 Mexico winter holidays traditions are one of the primary reasons for tourist influx during that period.
 Other incredible music, art, and fashion festivals include the Festival of Riviera Maya Jazz and Tropico.